zhetai/motia/ROADMAP.md

 # Wistro Dev Central Development Checklist

-- ⬜ [MonoRepo][Refactor] Rename monorepo to Wistro Dev Central and agents to endpoints
+- ⬜ [MonoRepo][Refactor] Rename monorepo to Wistro Dev Central and endpoints to endpoints
 - ⬜ [WistroServer][Architecture] Centralize all inbound/outbound traffic through WistroServer
 - ✅ [Testing][Architecture] Restructure tests to run e2e at top level by default
 - ⬜ [MonoRepo][Infra] Harden monorepo to be more rigorous